 Your nonprofit’s website is one of the biggest windows into your mission.
-That’s why it’s so important to select the right platform for your site, one that gives your visitors a clear view into what you do, why you do it, and how they can help.
+That’s why it’s so important to choose the right platform—one that gives your visitors a clear view into what you do, why you do it, and how they can help.

 But just like the windows on houses, some websites are cleaner and clearer than others.
-So let’s get out the ammonia and paper towels (figuratively speaking) so you can see why the WordPress platform could be the best option for creating and maintaining a sparkling website for your organization.
+So let’s get out the ammonia and paper towels (figuratively speaking) and take a closer look at WordPress for nonprofits.
+This powerful platform could be the best option for creating and maintaining a sparkling, user-friendly website that truly reflects your organization’s impact.

 1. WordPress fits any nonprofit budget (really!).